-I made a reservation for the Rainforest cafe in Disney’s Animal Kingdom for 12 midday.
+We were at Disney’s Animal Kingdom to check out the new Pandora, World of Avatar rides. so I made a reservation for the Rainforest cafe for 12 midday.
 There was a short queue to get the table ticket then a two minute wait to be seated.

 You are able to look round the large gift shop while you wait.

 The rainforest cafe is a restaurant which is realistically jungle themed and the theming is great!
 You are seated amongst trees, waterfalls and life sized animals.
 Every now and then there is a storm and it gets darker.
 There are flashes of light and the sound rumbling thunder.
 The animals sometimes come alive and move or make noises.

 There is a lot to look at and it is acceptable to get up from your table and wonder around looking at the animals.

 There are even giant fish tanks full of fish to look at and a bar with bar stools that make you look like you have animal feet if you sit on them.

 The Kids were given activity sheets with crayons and a list of animals to look out for around the restaurant.